formulajs/formulajs/CONTRIBUTING.md

 ### 1. File Structure
 - All crypto-related formulas must be added to `src/crypto.js`
-- API key constants should be defined in `src/crypto-constants.js`
+- Function metadata for suggestion box and API key constants should be defined in `src/crypto-constants.js`

 ### 2. Function Implementation